Madeline Binder wrote a book on children and divorce after she saw that her adult children were struggling after her divorce.

 List of Common Boundaries for Divorced Couples

-There are many types of boundaries that you can set, as the previous text module indicate.
-The boundaries create the rules by which your relationships are guided by in your divorced family structure.
+There are many types of boundaries that you can set.
+The boundaries create the rules by which your relationships are guided in your divorced family structure.
 Here is a list of sample boundaries that you need to set when you get divorced:

 - Limits on how often you can communicate with kids when they are with their other parent.

-- Tone of communications and rules for communicating, i.e. no swearing, no derogatory remarks and keep things respectful.
+- The tone of communications and rules for communicating, i.e. no swearing, no derogatory remarks and keep things respectful.

 - How often you need to communicate with parenting partner to keep them in the loop.

 - Rules for standing up for yourself when you are being mistreated by ex-spouse or other people.